numofran6/numofran6/README.md

 ### ❓ About Me :
 **I am a Front-End Developer**
-- I love building elegant looking user interfaces that creates an exceptional user experience
+* I love building elegant looking user interfaces that creates an exceptional user experience

-- My goal is to help companies build software products that will convert a prospect into an active customer.
+* My goal is to help companies build software products that will convert a prospect into an active customer.
 By accurately translating business and user needs into a functional and engaging frontend design.

+* I love contributing to open source and collaborating with other devs in the community.

-- Let me help you combine aesthetics, performance and functionality into an amazing product
+* Let me help you combine aesthetics, performance and functionality into an amazing product

 ---